DiogoCarapito/blog/content/posts/1_hello_world.md

 It has both code snippets and python visual implementation available. cool B-)

-That’s what I appreciate most: **eficient implementation and task automation that saves time**.
+That’s what I appreciate the most: **efficient implementation and task automation that saves time**.

-I’m super exited about the upcoming future (with NLP everywhere!).
+I’m super excited about the upcoming future (with NLP everywhere!).
 Now that I have finished implementing my blog, I can check it out from my to-do list:)